EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-samlaction/authentication-samlaction.md

 <b>attributeConsumingServiceIndex</b>
 Index/ID of the attribute specification at Identity Provider (IdP).
 IdP will locate attributes requested by SP using this index and send those attributes in Assertion

+<b>sendThumbprint</b>
+Option to send thumbprint instead of x509 certificate in SAML request

+<b>enforceUserName</b>
+Option to choose whether the username that is extracted from SAML assertion can be edited in login page while doing second factor

+<b>logoutURL</b>
+SingleLogout URL on IdP to which logoutRequest will be sent on Netscaler session cleanup.

+<b>artifactResolutionServiceURL</b>
+URL of the Artifact Resolution Service on IdP to which Netscaler will post artifact to get actual SAML token.

 <b>devno</b>